lawmercado/gew/README.md

 > Five degrees of intensity are being proposed, represented by circles of different sizes.
 In addition, "None" (no emotion felt) and "Other" (different emotion felt) options are provided.

 ### Credits and more Information
 All the quotations from this document are from the [Geneva Emotion Research Group Page](http://www.affective-sciences.org/gew/).
 Please refer to this page for further information about the GEW.
-They are the authors of GEW and all the credits refering to the GEW itself belongs to them;
-The author independtly created this version of the GEW and there is no official endorsement or relationship between this instrument and the University of Geneva.
+They are the authors of GEW and all the credits refering to the GEW itself belongs to them.
+The author independtly created this version of the GEW and there is no official endorsement or relationship between this implementation and the University of Geneva.

 ### License
 This project has no license and follows the use and distribution rules defined in the [Geneva Emotion Research Group Page](http://www.affective-sciences.org/gew/).